A cliched but sensitively observed crime drama about a gangster's thug and a call girl who go on the run.

 Scout Tafoya is a blogger and filmmaker living in Doylestown, PA.
 He writes for and edits the arts blog Apocalypse Now and directs both feature length and short films, many of which are free to watch at honorszombiefilms.com.
 His list of peculiar achievements include teaching a class on the cultural importance of zombie movies while in high school, lecturing on Dystopian sci-fi at Villanova, shooting an eighty minute feature in only eight shots and calling it Tron Wayne Gacy on a dare, and making the world's first all-improv horror film about Quakers.
 Scout is in pre-production on a sci-fi homage to "My Own Private Idaho."

-For the 31st installment in his series about maligned masterworks, Scout Tafoya examines David Lynch's "Twin Peaks: Fire Walk with Me."
+For the 41st installment in his video essay series about maligned masterworks, Scout Tafoya examines David Cronenberg's "Crash."

-For the 30th installment in his series about maligned masterworks, Scout Tafoya examines Hitchcock's dizzying oddities "Torn Curtain" and "Topaz."
+For the 39th installment in his video essay series about maligned masterworks, Scout Tafoya examines Sofia Coppola's "The Bling Ring."